-Land, Industrial and Residential assets have been based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the local authority area.
-Market conditions for these asset types are such that the level of observable inputs are significant leading to the properties being categorised at Level 2 in the fair value hierarchy
+Land, Industrial and Retail assets have been based on the market approach using current market conditions and recent sales prices and other relevant information for similar assets in the locality.
+Market conditions for these asset types are such that the levels of observable inputs are significant leading to the properties being categorised at Level 2 in the fair value hierarchy.